numpy/numpy/doc/source/reference/c-api.iterator.rst

             returns true from the corresponding element in the ARRAYMASK operand.

-        .. c:var:: NPY_ITER_OVERLAP_NOT_SAME
+        .. c:var:: NPY_ITER_OVERLAP_ALLOW_SAME

-            In the memory overlap checks done when ``NPY_ITER_COPY_IF_OVERLAP`` is specified, consider this array as overlapping even if it is exactly the same as another array.
+            In memory overlap checks, operands with ``NPY_ITER_OVERLAP_ALLOW_SAME`` set are considered non-overlapping if they point to exactly the same array.
+            This means arrays with the same shape, dtype, strides, and start address.
+            In other cases, the default rules implied by ``NPY_ITER_COPY_IF_OVERLAP`` apply.

-            This flag should be set on arrays that are not accessed in the iterator order.
+            This flag can be enabled on the set of operands that are accessed only in the iterator order, i.e. the operation is element-wise, to avoid unnecessary copies.

+            This flag has effect only if ``NPY_ITER_COPY_IF_OVERLAP`` is enabled on the iterator.

 .. c:function:: NpyIter* NpyIter_AdvancedNew(npy_intp nop, PyArrayObject** op, npy_uint32 flags, NPY_ORDER order, NPY_CASTING casting, npy_uint32* op_flags, PyArray_Descr** op_dtypes, int oa_ndim, int** op_axes, npy_intp* itershape, npy_intp buffersize)